Snug Harbor: 1830s to 1870s

 Augustus F. De Peyster took over as Snug Harbor's second governor in 1845 and was by some accounts more well-liked by Whetten.
 The complex had grown to include 300 residents by 1850, about one-third of whom were non-Americans.
-A purpose-built chapel was constructed on the grounds in 1856; previously, residents had prayed in building C. Retired sea captain Thomas Melville, the brother of Moby-Dick author Herman Melville, became the third governor of Snug Harbor in 1867.
+A purpose-built chapel was constructed on the grounds in 1856; previously, residents had prayed in building C.

+Retired sea captain Thomas Melville, the brother of Moby-Dick author Herman Melville, became the third governor of Snug Harbor in 1867.
 Under Melville's tenure, the trustees began paying residents to help with chores.
 Melville was also accused of embezzlement during his tenure, but was later exonerated.
 He also oversaw the construction of the final two buildings in Temple Row, which were finished in 1879–1880.
+During Melville's governorship, black residents were required to sleep and eat in segregated areas, but were allowed to mix with other residents elsewhere.
+Melville was a strict disciplinarian, frequently punishing residents who broke the rules by putting them on the "taboo list".
+Residents on the list were denied their tobacco ration and could not leave the premises.